Past perfect passive

 Paul cried.
 He had been hit | had hit by his friend.

-Past perfect passive PDF exercise 5
+Past perfect passive PDF worksheet 5

 - Make questions in the passive: